foorester/cook/README.md

 [To be completed]

 ## Notes
 This projects utilizes a customized fork of the OpenAPI generator for its server and client interface needs.
-While the original version of the generator, available at https://github.com/deepmap/oapi-codegen, remains a viable option, we have opted to use the forked version for improved code clarity.
+While the original version of the generator, available at https://github.com/deepmap/oapi-codegen, remains a viable option, we have opted to use [this forked version](https://github.com/foorester/oapi-codegen) for improved code clarity.

 One concrete example highlighting is the transformation of a server interface function originally named `DeleteRecipeBooksBookIdRecipesRecipeIdIngredientsIngredientId` into `DeleteIngredient`.